Karl Munro: Storylines

 Karl begins visiting the casino more frequently and barmaid Sunita Alahan (Shobna Gulati) realises that Karl has developed a gambling addiction.
 When Karl picks Sunita up from the police station after she has been arrested for being drunk and disorderly, she and Karl kiss.
 Karl later stages a break in at the pub in order to pay off his debts and when Stella finds out, she throws Karl out and Sunita lets him stay with her whilst her partner Dev (Jimmi Harkishin) is away.
 They embark on an affair.
 Sunita holds some of Karl's money for him after he wins big at the casino, wanting to try to help him beat his addiction.
 Stella forgives Karl and he returns to the pub.
-However, Sunita's children Aadi (Zennon Ditchett) and Asha (Tanisha Gorey) discover the money and after refusing to tell Dev where she got the money from; the couple separate and Sunita moves into the pub with Karl, Stella, Eva and Stella's oldest daughter, Leanne Battersby (Jane Danson).
+However, Sunita's children Aadi (Zennon Ditchett) and Asha (Tanisha Gorey) discover the money and after refusing to tell Dev where she got the money from; the couple separate and Sunita moves into the pub with Karl, Stella, Eva and Stella's oldest daughter, Leanne Barlow (Jane Danson).
 Karl becomes increasingly anxious that Sunita will expose their affair after Eva becomes suspicious and later tells Sunita that he loves Stella and ends their relationship.
 Sunita agrees to marry Dev in order to spite Karl.
 However, in July 2012 the couple briefly reconcile after Sunita becomes increasingly unhappy with her impending wedding.
 Karl and Sunita are caught in the act in the pub when Stella, Leanne and Eva arrive back from a night out, in a honey-trap orchestrated by Sunita, after she deletes a text message from Stella on Karl's phone telling him they were returning.
 A heartbroken Stella throws Karl out and he ends up staying at Sunita's.
 Dev is willing to give Sunita another chance but she chooses Karl over him.
 Sunita formally introduces Karl to her children and he promises them he won't get in the way of them seeing their father.
 Later on Dev confronts Sunita and Karl when he gets jealous of seeing them together with the twins and attacks Karl in front of the twins, aggressively pushing him onto the sofa.
 Stella then demands that Karl sign his share of the pub over to her.
 He is reluctant at first but when Stella threatens to tell the police about the staged break-in, he gives in and does what she asks.